ligato/docs/docs/developer-guide/kvscheduler.md

 </br>
 </br>

-* **Metadata** (`interface{}`) contains additional run-time information of an undefined type assigned to a value.
+* **Metadata** (`interface{}`) consists of additional runtime information of an undefined type, and assigned to a value.
 Metadata updates follow a CRUD operation or agent restart.
-An example of metadata is the [sw_if_index][vpp-iface-idx], which is maintained for every interface alongside its value.
+As an example, the KV Scheduler graph contains [sw_if_index][vpp-iface-idx] metadata for each interface.
 </br>
 </br>

 * **Metadata Map**, also known as index-map, implements the mapping between a value label and its metadata for a given value type.
-The KV Scheduler creates and updates Metadata maps.
-Other plugins can read and reference the metadata in read-only mode.
-For example, the interface plugin exposes its [interface metadata map][vpp-iface-map] containing the `sw_if-index` for each interface.
+The KV Scheduler creates and updates metadata maps.
+Other plugins can read and reference the metadata in read-only mode. </br></br>For example, the interface plugin exposes its [interface metadata map][vpp-iface-map] containing the `sw_if-index` for each interface.
 The ARP plugin, the route plugin, and other plugins use the `sw_if_index` to reference specific interfaces.
 </br>
 </br>